tanmay958/VoxCode/TESTING.md

    - Right-click on the selection
    - Select "Explain Selected Code with Voice"

-### 4. Expected Behavior
+### 4. Expected Behavior (NEW Preprocessed Experience!)
 1. Extension will show: "Murf.ai API key not configured.
 Using OpenAI TTS as fallback for voice synthesis."
-2. Progress indicator: "Explaining code with voice..."
+2. Progress indicators:
+   - "Indexing code elements..."
+   - "Generating mapped explanation..."
+   - "Converting to speech with timing..."
+   - "Mapping timing to code elements..."
+   - "Setting up precise highlighting..."
+   - "Ready for precise synchronized highlighting!"
-3. A webview panel will open with:
+3. A **preprocessed explanation webview panel** will open with:
-   - Audio player with generated speech
-   - Text explanation
-   - Original code display
+   - **Split-screen layout**: Controls on left, code on right
+   - **Audio player** with highlight controls (🎯 Highlight ON/OFF button)
+   - **Preprocessed explanation** optimized for accuracy
+   - **Dual highlighting system**: Blue for selection, light yellow for explanation
+   - **Precise element mapping** based on preprocessed analysis
+   - **Efficiency indicator** (pulsing green dot)
+4. **Preprocessed synchronized playback**:
-4. Audio will automatically start playing (if browser allows auto-play)
+   - Audio starts automatically (if browser allows)
+   - **Blue highlighting** when you select code for explanation
+   - **Light yellow highlighting** during voice explanation (minimal border)
+   - **No word highlighting in webview** - focus is on code only
+   - **Precise timing** based on preprocessed mapping
+   - **Maximum efficiency** - everything computed before playback starts

 ### 5. Testing Different Scenarios